techequitytraining/gcp-project-blueprints/Generative_AI_Platform.md

 - **Vertex AI Workbench Notebooks:** For interactive development and testing of generative AI models.
 - **BigQuery:** A fully-managed, serverless data warehouse for scalable data analytics.
 - **Cloud Storage:** Robust and secure storage for data and model artifacts.
-- **Virtual Private Cloud (VPC):** A customizable cloud-based network for secure and efficient resource management.
+- **Virtual Private Cloud:** A customizable cloud-based network for secure and efficient resource management.
 - **Billing Budget:** Tools for monitoring and managing cloud spending to ensure cost-effectiveness.

 ## Reference Architecture